Skip to content

 Catch us up!
 What professional and personal milestones have you achieved since your time at Loeb?

 I joined the content legal team at Audible in September 2022 for my first in-house legal job.
 It has been a great experience, and an easy transition since I had done work for Audible while at Loeb.
-At Audible, I have served as Audible’s production legal lead on dozens of Audible Originals, including the weekly news show “In The Room with Peter Bergen”, exciting new fiction originals like “The Space Within” starring Jessica Chastain and “The Boar’s Nest” starring Mandy Moore, and many more.
+At Audible, I have served as Audible’s production legal lead on dozens of Audible Originals, including the weekly news show “In The Room with Peter Bergen,” exciting new fiction originals like “The Space Within” starring Jessica Chastain, “The Boar’s Nest” starring Mandy Moore, and many more.

-Every day brings new and exciting challenges, including working on fiction and non-fiction audio productions, cutting edge tech projects, and much more.
+Every day brings new and exciting challenges, including working on fiction and non-fiction audio productions cutting-edge tech projects, and much more.
 I work with a great team at Audible, and we also have the benefit of being part of the larger Amazon legal team, which gives me the opportunity to work with colleagues around the world at Amazon Studios and other Amazon entertainment businesses.

 Are there any skills or lessons you acquired at Loeb that you’ve taken on your career journey?

 So many!
 At Loeb, I was always juggling multiple clients and multiple internal stakeholders.
-My work at Audible is much the same – while I am now in-house, I have dozens of clients that require work products and responses, with competing deadlines.
+My work at Audible is much the same—while I am now in-house, I have dozens of clients that require work products and responses, with competing deadlines.
 The ability to prioritize effectively and manage multiple projects simultaneously has been crucial.
 I work with my clients to ensure that realistic deadlines are established and met, while balancing internal company priorities.
 This skill, honed at Loeb, has been essential in managing expectations and maintaining strong relationships with internal clients at Audible.

-At Loeb, we focused on providing legal advice as well as exploring real world implications and consequences of business decisions.
+At Loeb, we focused on providing legal advice as well as exploring real-world implications and consequences of business decisions.
 This meant that when giving options to clients about how to proceed on a certain deal or with an issue, I also provided practical recommendations for decisions that made sense under the circumstances.
 Working in-house requires advising internal clients on risk and best courses of action on a daily basis, and I appreciate that I was trained in that mindset at Loeb.

 What does being a part of Loeb Reconnected mean to you?